aflin/rampart_docs/source/sql-utils.rst

 =============================

 The tsql utility is the main program provided for interactive use of a Rampart/Texis SQL database.
-It should either be executed the database directory, or else specified on the command line as the -d <database> option.
+It should either be executed in the database directory, or else specified on the command line as the -d <database> option.

 If a query is present on the command line then tsql will execute that statement, and display the results on stdout (the screen).
 If no query is present then queries will be accepted on stdin (the keyboard) in an interactive SQL shell.
 Queries on stdin must be terminated by a semicolon.
-To exit from tsql you should produce EOF on it’s stdin.
+To exit from tsql you should produce EOF on its stdin.
 On Unix systems this is usually done with Control-D (a Control-C should also exit the program).